danielbanar/MasinaV3/README.md

 # FPV Drone over 4G
 ## Overview

 This guide provides detailed instructions on how to build a FPV drone capable of long range flight using a combination of 4G connectivity and/or ELRS radio control.
-The drone transmits live video feed to a computer over the 4G network with approximately 100ms latency in SD and HD quality.
+The drone transmits live video feed to a computer over the 4G network with approximately 100ms latency.
 Operate it using standard Xbox or PlayStation controllers.
 The system also includes on-screen display (OSD) information, live GPS tracking, and safe handling features in case of a connection loss.

->Note for Beginners: ELRS (ExpressLRS) is an open-source, low-latency, long-range radio control system popular in FPV drones for its reliability and performance.
+>ELRS (ExpressLRS) is an open-source, low-latency, long-range radio control system popular in FPV drones for its reliability and performance.

 ## Features
 * **Dual Control:** Control a drone using either an ELRS transmitter for local control or a 4G modem for remote control.